 6. Listen Together for Patterns, Insights, and Deeper Questions : Vitally, encourage shared attention in ways that nurture coherence of thought without losing individual contributions.

 7. Harvest and Share Collective Discoveries : Make collective knowledge and insight visible and actionable.

 The World Cafe Etiquette

 In addition to the design principles there are some simple rules of etiquette that help to get the most from a World Café workshop:

 3. Speak Your Mind and Heart

 6. Listen Together for Insights and Deeper Questions (Playing, Doodling, Drawing are all encouraged!)

 7. Have Fun!

 Have you taken part in a World Cafe event?
-What were your thoughts?
-Please do share them in the comments!
+If so, how did you find it?
+Please do share your thoughts in the comments!